417 Area Code Scam Report

 Not all 417 scam calls run the same playbook.
 The FTC categorizes complaints by subject, and the automation rate (robocall percentage) reveals which scams are run by machines versus live callers.

-Charities scams have the highest automation rate at 63.3%, meaning 6 out of 10 calls are robots.
-Reducing your debt (credit cards, mortgage, student loans) follows at 61.9%.
+Calls pretending to be government, businesses, or family and friends scams have the highest automation rate at 68.3%, meaning 7 out of 10 calls are robots.
+Reducing your debt (credit cards, mortgage, student loans) follows at 67.8%.
 If your phone rings from a 417 number and you hear a recorded message about debt, tech support, or a government agency, it is almost certainly spoofed.

 Medical & prescriptions